Brennall/HFH-SRD/Chapter07.md

 ### Constructing a Dungeon

 Many mages devote their later careers to magical research.
 This vocation demands a constant supply of rare components, generally monster parts, such as the fangs of 20 hellhounds or skulls of 50 ogres.
 Rather than squander their time hunting beasts for these components, many mages build dungeons within their domain with the aim of luring monsters to lair within.
-There they can be harvested at the mage’s leisure.
+There they can be harvested at the mage's leisure.
 The following rules govern the creation of such dungeons.

 A dungeon is constructed using the Stronghold Structure Costs listed under Establishing the Stronghold.
-There are no restrictions on the dungeon’s size (other than what the mage can afford) or location, but dungeons do best when they are in wilderness domains with terrain favorable to monsters, such as forests, swamps, and mountains.
+There are no restrictions on the dungeon's size (other than what the mage can afford) or location, but dungeons do best when they are in wilderness domains with terrain favorable to monsters, such as forests, swamps, and mountains.

 A mage may construct multiple dungeons within their domain if desired.
-A mage’s dungeon(s) need not be in the same hex as his stronghold.
+A mage's dungeon(s) need not be in the same hex as his stronghold.
 The value of a dungeon does not count towards Minimum Stronghold Value unless it is used to secure a chaotic domain.

 ### Populating a Dungeon

 After the dungeon is completed, the Judge will begin checking to determine whether any wandering monsters have arrived at the dungeon, using the Wandering Monster tables in the Secrets chapter.
 The Judge will make an encounter throw daily if the dungeon is in a wilderness domain, weekly if in a borderlands domain, and monthly if in a civilized domain.
 Any wandering monsters that arrive have a percentage chance of establishing a lair in the dungeon equal to their % In Lair entry.

 If desired, the mage may seed the dungeon with treasure to help entice the monsters to stay.
-If a monster finds unclaimed treasure equal to or greater than the average for its Treasure Type (as explained in the Treasure chapter), the monster’s chance of making its lair within the dungeon is doubled.
+If a monster finds unclaimed treasure equal to or greater than the average for its Treasure Type (as explained in the Treasure chapter), the monster's chance of making its lair within the dungeon is doubled.
 Monsters without a Treasure Type simply do not care about treasure, so it has no effect on them.
 Wandering monsters do not normally have any treasure of their own.

 Wandering monsters who establish a lair will choose the best available room or area within the dungeon appropriate for their size, displacing any less powerful monsters already in that area (and taking their excess treasure, if any).
 Monsters generally prefer to be deeper in dungeons where possible, as the depth gives added security.
 As a result, the more powerful monsters with the most treasure will generally be deep within the dungeon, with progressively weaker monsters closer to the entrance.

 When 1/3 of the areas in the dungeon have monsters lairing within them, the dungeon becomes full.
 The remaining rooms will be buffer zones between the different creatures.
-Any future monsters that arrive will displace weaker creatures out of the dungeon entirely, unless they are the sort of creature which would prefer to subjugate the current denizens (Judge’s discretion).
+Any future monsters that arrive will displace weaker creatures out of the dungeon entirely, unless they are the sort of creature which would prefer to subjugate the current denizens (Judge's discretion).
 For instance, a dragon might enslave kobolds rather than displace them.

 Some results on the Wandering Monster table will indicate that NPC men, dwarves, or elves have arrived.
 These results mean that adventuring parties have come to clear the dungeon!
 Such encounters are best resolved by having the player whose mage owns the dungeon run a one-off session with the rest of the group playing as the wandering adventurers.
 The dungeon-owning mage may, of course, intervene personally when his dungeon is invaded.

 ### Harvesting a Dungeon for Monster Parts

 It is up to the mage how he harvests the monsters within his dungeon.
 Some mages prefer to hire low-level adventurers to enter their dungeons to gather particular components.
 For instance, a mage might offer 140gp per ogre skull to adventurers exploring the maze he has created.
 Other mages may charm the monsters, stage gladiatorial battles among them, or simply kill the old and weak.
-Some Chaotic mages harvest adventurers…
+Some Chaotic mages harvest adventurers...

-Note that a mage receives no experience for seizing his own treasure back from monsters, but wandering adventurers who seize treasure from the mage’s dungeon receive experience points normally.
+Note that a mage receives no experience for seizing his own treasure back from monsters, but wandering adventurers who seize treasure from the mage's dungeon receive experience points normally.

 ### Peasants and Dungeons

-Like fighters, clerics, and most other classes (but unlike thieves), the domain around the mage’s stronghold may become settled by peasant families seeking his protection and leadership.
+Like fighters, clerics, and most other classes (but unlike thieves), the domain around the mage's stronghold may become settled by peasant families seeking his protection and leadership.
 These families can be demoralized if the mage builds a dungeon and does not protect the peasants from the monsters therein.

 If maintaining a secure peasant population is important to him, the mage may increase his monthly garrison expenditure of gold pieces.
 Total the experience point value of the monsters in the dungeon and divide that total by the number of peasant families (round to the nearest whole number).
 The quotient represents the required increase in monthly garrison.
 If the mage fails to pay this, his domain morale will decrease by 1 per gp/family.

-EXAMPLE: Quintus’ domain has 1,100 peasant families.
+EXAMPLE: Quintus' domain has 1,100 peasant families.
 It also is home to a sinister dungeon with a cyclops (2,400xp), 6 ogres (1,290xp), and 60 orcs (600xp), for 4,290xp total.
-4,290xp/1,100 families is 3.9, rounded to 4, so Quintus’ garrison cost is increased by 4gp per peasant.
+4,290xp/1,100 families is 3.9, rounded to 4, so Quintus' garrison cost is increased by 4gp per peasant.
 Being a stingy archmage, Quintus opts to only spend an extra 3gp per peasant (3,300gp).
 His domain morale decreases by 1.

 If desired, mages may actually hire the monsters in their dungeon to serve as the garrison.
 This will cause a -2 domain morale penalty if the monsters are Chaotic and the peasants are not.
-Mages with beastmen peasant families (see Chaotic Domains) do not need to increase their garrison because of dungeons, unless the dungeon’s inhabitants are Lawful.
+Mages with beastmen peasant families (see Chaotic Domains) do not need to increase their garrison because of dungeons, unless the dungeon's inhabitants are Lawful.

 ### Mercantile Ventures